What is a convolutional neural network?

-The basis of a CNN is a computer program that is able to differentiate between different image classes based on unique features that can reliably be used to identify the image class, such as edges and curves.
+The basis of a CNN is a computer method that is able to differentiate between different image classes based on unique features that can reliably be used to identify the image class, such as edges and curves.
 This base is then expanded upon with more abstract features being added through a series of convolutional pooling and output layers.

 An image is fed into a computer and processed as different arrangements of pixels (dots), based on their colour.
 This converts sections of the image according to a particular filter .
 The filters often start off analysing simple features like straight lines, diagonal lines, curved lines, or dots.
 Every time a filter is passed over the original image, it creates a new, smaller version of the original photograph.
 The positive filter matches are assigned a positive value, and the areas that do not match are assigned a value less than 1.
 This results in a convoluted image; for example, a straight-line filter passed over an image of an acral naevus with a parallel furrow pattern on dermoscopy will show a strong positive convolution image.
 This step can be repeated for more features to achieve a more accurate output (ie, a diagnosis or differential diagnosis).

 If the resulting image is large, it may be required to “pool” layers between subsequent convolutions, fixing on an area of interest in the image and removing the parameters around that area .
 There are different types of pooling, but the most common type used is the maximum pooling method (see figure below).